Find Affordable College Courses

 9 Yearly Graduations

 The 9th most popular school in the country for behavioral aspects of health majors who are seeking their bachelor's degree is Oregon Institute of Technology.
 Roughly 5,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,572 per year, while in-state graduate students, on average, pay $13,209 per year.
-For the 2020-2021 academic year, 9 bachelor's degrees were handed out to behavioral aspects of health majors at OIT.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 56% were women.
+The average in-state tuition for full-time undergraduates is $10,492 per year, while in-state graduate students, on average, pay $19,306 per year.
+During the most recent year for which we have data, 9 people received their bachelor's degree in behavioral aspects of health from OIT.
+Of these students, 67% were women and 33% were members of underrepresented racial-ethnic groups.

 #11